Accounting Of Inventory Stock

 When you buy and receive items, those items are booked as the company’s assets

-expense (cost-of-goods-sold) equal to the buying cost of the items is booked.
+expense (Cost of Goods Sold) equal to the landed cost of the items is booked.

-General Ledger entries are made after every stock transaction.
+General Ledger entries are created after every stock transaction.
 As a result,

-the value as per Stock Ledger always remains same with the relevant account
+the value as per Stock Ledger always remains the same with the relevant account

 balance.
-This improves accuracy of Balance Sheet and Profit and Loss
+This improves the accuracy of the Balance Sheet and the Profit and Loss

 1.2 Advantages of Perpetual Inventory